hngr18/git-hide-keys/README.md

 This was written for and tested with repositories with JSON config files

+It can be thought of as a wrapper to 'git push' that safely removes and restores sensitive values from JSON files

 ## How it works
 - Ensure you have jq library installed
 - Clone this repository